-Principal Investment Type
+Principal Investment Types

-The principal investment type in which the fund may invest is:
+The principal investment types in which the fund may invest are:

 Equity Securities: Equity securities represent an ownership interest, or the right to acquire an ownership interest, in a company or other issuer.
 Different types of equity securities provide different voting and dividend rights and priorities in the event of bankruptcy of the issuer.
-Equity securities include common stocks, preferred stocks, securities convertible into stocks, equity interests in real estate investment trusts, and depositary receipts for such securities.
+Equity securities include common stocks, preferred stocks, securities convertible into stocks, equity interests in REITs, and depositary receipts for such securities.